Mobile app shell plus local PDF runtime

 Offline readiness improves convenience, but it does not guarantee every route or external support page remains available without connectivity.

-File selection and export on Android
+File selection and export on mobile

 This keeps the final step under device control instead of automatically pushing files to a server account.